Modeling Language as a Sequence of Thoughts: Results

 \subsection{Scaling Efficiency}

 We quantify the data and parameter efficiency of Thought Gestalt (TG) using the empirical scaling-law framework of \citet{kaplan2020scaling}.
-Following this work, we treat $L$ as the held-out cross-entropy loss in nats/token and $N$ as the number of \emph{non-embedding} model parameters.
+Following this work, we measure $L$ the held-out test cross-entropy loss in nats/token and track model size as $N$, the number of \emph{non-embedding} parameters.
 When other factors are not the limiting bottleneck, Kaplan et al.\ observed approximate power-law relationships $L(N)\approx (N_c/N)^{\alpha_N}$ and $L(D)\approx (D_c/D)^{\alpha_D}$, which appear as straight lines in log--log space.
 In this regime, architectural improvements typically manifest as a downward shift of the curve (lower loss at fixed resources).
-We first fit these laws to TG and a matched GPT-2 baseline trained under identical optimization and evaluation protocols described in sec. \ref{sec:setup} to compare their data and parameter efficiency.
+We first fit these laws to TG and a matched GPT-2 baseline trained under identical optimization and evaluation protocols described in \S\ref{sec:setup} to compare their data and parameter efficiency.

 \paragraph{Training dataset scaling.} We measure scaling with dataset size by training TG and GPT-2 on WikiText-103 subsets ranging from $12$M to $50$M tokens while holding model capacity fixed at $N\approx85$M non-embedding parameters (12 layers, $d_{\text{model}}{=}768$) for both models.
 Using a relatively large fixed-$N$ model helps isolate how performance changes with $D$ before capacity limitations dominate, analogous to the dataset-scaling analyses in \citet{kaplan2020scaling}.